 Bioinformatics majors also will use UW-Eau Claire’s high performance computing infrastructure to analyze massive amounts of biological datasets, Gomes says.
 Having access to that kind of technology as an undergraduate student is an unusual but incredibly valuable learning opportunity, he says.

 “This will promote a research environment that utilizes the power of collaboration with health experts at Mayo Clinic Health System,” Gomes says.
 “Already, four students are collaborating with UW-Eau Claire faculty and Mayo Clinic Health System clinicians on two projects investigating the use of artificial intelligence to analyze CT scans.
 They are exploring avenues of deep learning, image and genomic data processing, all of which include concepts of biology, computer science and mathematics.”

 A leader in health sciences

-In addition to the research partnership with Mayo Clinic Health System, UW-Eau Claire has taken other steps to establish itself as a regional and national leader in the health sciences.
+In addition to the research collaboration with Mayo Clinic, UW-Eau Claire has taken other steps to establish itself as a regional and national leader in the health sciences.